 How many cables are there?

-The total number of cables is constantly changing as new cables enter service and older cable are decommissioned.
+The total number of active cables is constantly changing as new cables enter service and older cables are decommissioned.

 How do cables work?

 Modern submarine cables use fiber-optic technology.
 Lasers on one end fire at extremely rapid rates down thin glass fibers to receptors at the other end of the cable.
 These glass fibers are wrapped in layers of plastic (and sometimes steel wire) for protection.